joelmoniz/Git-Manager/README.md

 3. Open the build.properties file in the resources folder, and change the property "sketchbook.location" to wherever your Processing sketchbook is located, as instructed in the file
 4. Now, to show the Ant View, go to Window > Show View > Ant
 5. Drag the resources/build.xml file onto the Ant view there
-6. Press the 'Play' button, and voil�!
+6. Press the 'Play' button, and voilà!

 <!--
 >##Sources